ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 within the `client` request, and other mechanisms.

 \[\[ [See issue #44](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/44) \]\]

+The client instance MUST NOT send a symmetric key by value in the request, as doing so would expose the key directly instead of simply proving possession of it.
+See considerations on symmetric keys in {{security-symmetric}}.

+The client instance's key MAY be pre-registered with the AS ahead of time and associated with a set of policies and allowable actions pertaining to that client.
+If this pre-registration includes other fields that can occur in the `client` request object described in this section, such as `class_id` or `display`, the pre-registered values MUST take precedence over any values given at runtime.
+Additional fields sent during a request but not present in a pre-registered client instance record at the AS SHOULD NOT be added to the client's pre-registered record.
+See additional considerations regarding client instance impersonation in {{security-impersonation}}.

 ### Identifying the Client Instance by Reference {#request-instance}